sharanvelu/dockr-documentation/src/docs/comparison.md

 Homestead was the ultimate tool for local laravel development.
 The problem starts from the latest hardware tech.
 <br>
-It brings us back ton where DockR started.
+It brings us back to where DockR started.
 <br>
-Homestead doesn't support the latest M1 based Macs.
+Homestead doesn't support the latest ARM based Mac Chips (M1, M2, M3, or so on).